 - i.
-Development should not cause losses to front gardens and / or front garden boundaries, unless there are exceptional circumstances. - ii.
+Camden Planning Guidance applies to front boundaries and must be enforced for all types of development (including refurbishment and reconfiguration, extension and infill). - ii.
 The Plan encourages front gardens which provide for: - a) re-instatement of front gardens, hedges and original boundary treatments, where these have been lost through previous developments and alterations; - b) removal of space allocated for vehicle parking in front and side gardens, or reduction to no more than 50% of any front garden; - c) minimal hard surface.
 But, where hard surfaces are desired, the materials should be permeable. - iii.
-Where front gardens have been lost to car parking, applications involving developments causing any loss of garden (front side and / or rear) space will be strongly encouraged to allocate at least 50% of the plot frontage to soft-surfaced front garden, with a traditional boundary treatment and hedge
+Where front gardens have been lost to car parking, applications involving developments causing any loss of garden (front side and / or rear) space will be strongly encouraged to allocate at least 50% of the plot frontage to soft-surfaced front garden, with a traditional boundary treatment and hedge.

-- 42. Applications should demonstrate their compliance with this policy through their landscaping plans and include detailed planting design plans for front gardens and materials for boundary treatments. - 43.
+- 43. Applications should demonstrate their compliance with this policy through detailed design plans for planting, hedging and soft surfaces for front gardens and materials for boundary treatments. - 44.
 Where side extensions would not result in the loss of an existing gap between buildings, they should be single storey and set back from the front building line.

-Planting and hedges should be used to screen parking, refuse, recycling bins and other facilities, in order not to negatively affect the streetscape.
+45. Planting and hedges should be used to screen parking, refuse, recycling bins and other facilities, in order not to negatively affect the streetscape.